I Don't Always Love My Husband's Hugs

 Fast-forward to now...I swear to you this is what 90% of our mornings look like:

-I shuffle into the kitchen in my furry robe and fluffy slippers, my husband stands between me and the coffee machine with his arms outstretched, I shuffle into his chest and he hugs me while I stand there - a willing participant in being hugged, but not actively hugging.
+I shuffle into the kitchen in my furry robe and fluffy slippers, my husband stands BESIDE my path to the coffee machine with his arms outstretched.
+Sometimes I shuffle into his chest and he hugs me while I stand there - a willing participant in being hugged, but not actively hugging, and sometimes I snarl and head right to the coffee machine.
 My husband might exclaim in a silly voice something like, "It's time for your huuuuuuug," or giggling, "I love your Grumpy Cat face in the mornings."

 He really doesn't understand not being a morning person as much as I don't understand being one, but we are both now crystal clear that our differences have nothing to do with how much we love each other.

-I've had to learn to say things like, "I need more words than that," and "What did you hear me say?" which come in especially handy when I've poured out what's in my soul for 8 minutes and I'm looking at him wide-eyed in anticipation of his deeply heart-felt response and he says something like, "Cool."
+I've had to learn to say things like, "I need more words than that," and "What did you hear me say?" which come in especially handy when I've poured out what's in my soul for 8 minutes and I'm looking at him wide-eyed in anticipation of his deeply heart-felt/lots of words response and he says something like, "Cool."

 And, it's crazy, what I need is usually IN THERE SOMEWHERE it just doesn't occur to him to say it out loud.